The peculiar case of Pirelli: Cracks showing but not doomed by Adil Navaid

 Adil has a broad practice in and regularly acts for landlord and tenants in commercial as well as residential property cases.
 Adil has advised on business tenancies, residential tenancies, disrepair claims, service charge disputes, boundary disputes and easements, breach of covenants, property trusts and proprietary estoppel, construction cases, possession claims, adverse possession, wills and probate and Inheritance Act claims.

 Adil has also appeared in the First-Tier Tribunal (Property Chamber) on matters relating to the Mobile Homes Act 1983 and is available for instructions on such matters.
 Adil also appears in the Property Chamber on matters concerning rent reviews and boundary disputes.
+Adil receives repeat instructions on matters concerning leases and licenses and is well-versed in the law.

 Recent cases include: